The decision to spay or neuter your pet is an important one for pet owners. It can be the single best decision you make for their long-term welfare.

-Male pets who are neutered eliminate their chances of getting testicular cancer, and it is thought they they have lowered rates of prostate cancer, as well.
+Male pets who are neutered eliminate their chances of getting testicular cancer and it is thought that they also have lowered rates of prostate cancer.

 Curb bad behavior

-Unneutered dogs are much more assertive and prone to urine-marking (lifting their leg) than neutered dogs.
-Although it is most often associated with male dogs, females may do it, too.
+Unneutered dogs are much more assertive and prone to urine-marking than neutered dogs.
+Although it is most often associated with male dogs, females may do it too.
 Spaying or neutering your dog should reduce urine-marking and may stop it altogether.

-For cats, the urge to spray is extremely strong in an intact cat, and the simplest solution is to get yours neutered or spayed by 4 months of age before there's even a problem.
-Neutering solves 90 percent of all marking issues, even in cats that have been doing it for a while.
+For cats, the urge to spray is extremely strong in those not spayed/neutered so the simplest solution is to get it done by four months of age before there's even a problem.
+Neutering solves 90% of all marking issues, even in cats that have been doing it for a while.
 It can also minimize howling, the urge to roam and fighting with other males.

 In both cats and dogs, the longer you wait, the greater the risk you run of the surgery not doing the trick because the behavior is so ingrained.

-Other behavioral problems that can be ameliorated by spay/neuter include:
+Other behavioral problems that can be alleviated by spay/neuter include:

 - Roaming, especially when females are "in heat."